Adoption of the euro in Bulgaria: History

 The Maastricht Treaty, which Bulgaria acceded to by way of its EU accession treaty, requires that all European Union member states, except Denmark, join the euro once certain economic criteria are met.

-In November 2007, Bulgarian Finance Minister Plamen Oresharski stated that his goal was to comply with all five convergence criteria by 2009 and adopt the euro in 2012.
-But Bulgaria did not comply with the requirement to be an ERM II member for at least two years, nor did it satisfy the price stability criterion in 2008.
+In November 2007, Finance Minister Plamen Oresharski stated that his goal was to comply with all five convergence criteria by 2009 and adopt the euro in 2012.
+Bulgaria did not comply with the requirement to be an ERM II member for at least two years, nor did it satisfy the price stability criterion in 2008.
 Bulgaria's inflation in the 12 months from April 2007 to March 2008 reached 9.4%, well above the reference value limit of 3.2%.

-However, Bulgaria fulfilled the state budget criterion of only having a maximum deficit of 3% of the country's gross domestic product (GDP).
+Bulgaria fulfilled the state budget criterion of only having a maximum deficit of 3% of the country's gross domestic product (GDP).
 The country had posted surpluses since 2003, which in 2007 represented 3.4% of its GDP (at the time, the EC forecast that it would remain at 3.2% of GDP in both 2008 and 2009).
 Bulgaria also complied with the public debt criteria.
 During the prior decade, the Bulgarian debt had declined from 50% of GDP to 18% in 2007, and was expected to reach 11% in 2009.
 Finally, the average for the long-term interest rate during the prior year was 4.7% in March 2008, well within the reference limit of 6.5%.
 A 2008 analysis said that Bulgaria would not be able to join the eurozone earlier than 2015 due to high inflation and the repercussions of the 2008 financial crisis.
-Some members of Bulgarian government, notably economy minister Petar Dimitrov, speculated about unilaterally introducing the euro, which was not well received by the European Commission.
+Some members of the government, notably economy minister Petar Dimitrov, speculated about unilaterally introducing the euro, which was not well received by the European Commission.
 Bulgaria met all five criteria in the last off-cycle convergence report published by the European Central Bank in June 2025.